Delivering Water to Your Tap

 The Distribution crew maintains all lines up to the property owners curb shutoff.
 The water meters themselves are also part of the system.
 If you need to schedule an appointment for your meter, please contact the Utility Billing Office at 419-782-1946.

-The crews flush the mains city wide twice a year, usually in May & October.
+The crew flushes all water mains city-wide twice a year, usually in May & October.

-The schedule will be posted on the website approximately a month before the scheduled dates.
+The schedule will be posted on this page approximately a month before the scheduled dates.

 Backflow and Cross Connection